 Our online learning methodology is not a black box.
 It allows us to track which models get an endogenously higher weight in the forecast at a given point in time and which ones give the crisis signal.
 Interestingly some models dominate the forecast.
 Figure 2 shows the time varying weights associated to each of our experts for the EWA aggregation rule and Figure 3 presents the contribution of the experts to the forecast (the dashed line is the pre-crisis period we are seeking to predict).
 The optimal forecast for the EWA rule puts some positive weights on several models.
-Among those, in Figure 3, we see that the ones giving the crisis signal are Lho27 and Lc4 which is the one really spiking; Lc4 is a logit elastic net mainly on housing, credit and investment28.
+Among those, in Figure 3, we see that the ones giving the crisis signal are Lho29 and Lc4 which is the one really spiking; Lc4 is a logit elastic net mainly on housing, credit and investment30.
+Lc531 and Lhc32 are also informative.
+We can look specifically at the estimated coefficients of each variable for each expert.
+We find that for the best expert Lc4, real estate variables such as the rent price index (1y and 2y), the price to income and fluctuations in quantities of credit (bank credit to the private non-financial sector and total credit to the private non-financial sector) are particularly informative to predict systemic crises.